Penn Wynne, Pennsylvania: Community services

 Penn Wynne is served by the Penn Wynne Fire Company, a volunteer fire company that covers the Penn Wynne neighborhood.

+Education

-Penn Wynne is also the home to the Penn Wynne Elementary School, an award-winning, Blue Ribbon school.
-Penn Wynne Elementary is part of the Lower Merion School District and is a feeder school to Lower Merion High School and Harriton High School.
+Penn Wynne is within the Lower Merion School District.
+The school zoning is as follows: All of the CDP is zoned to Penn Wynne Elementary School, an award-winning, Blue Ribbon school, and Black Rock Middle School.
+High school students in the CDP have a choice between Harriton High School and Lower Merion High School.

 Community

 Although Penn Wynne is considered an urban neighborhood (based on population density), most streets are lined with large trees maintained by the Lower Merion Shade Tree Commission.
 Public parks provide additional green spaces as well as a variety of amenities for use by members of the community: